 Get pre-approved today by contacting our partners Mortgage Center at 800-353-4449.

 Your real estate agent will become your trusty companion during your home search.
 Real estate agents can assist you in finding the home of your dreams, doing the best they can with the criteria you give them.
 They can also provide you with additional information about the neighborhood or home you’re looking at that may not necessarily be readily available to the public.

 Time to venture out and find the perfect home for you!
 Start touring homes that are within the price range that you were pre-approved for.
 Take your time – this is a big decision.
 Make sure that you check on little details you may not be thinking about as you walk through – like the plumbing, electrical system, and details about the neighborhood and surrounding homes.

 6. make your offer

 So, you’ve found your dream home!
 Now it’s time to negotiate a reasonable and fair offer.
 This offer is based off of the comparable value of the other homes in the neighborhood.
-Once you and the seller of your prospective new home come to an agreement on the price, you can move onto the next step.
-Now you are able to move onto the final steps in the process of buying your new home; this includes the home inspection, appraisal and securing your financing for the home.
+Once you and the seller of your prospective new home come to an agreement on the price, you can move on to the next step.
+Now you're able to move on to the final steps in the process of buying your new home; this includes the home inspection, appraisal, and securing your financing for the home.

 7. finalize details with your mortgage lender

 Getting pre-approved was a great start, but there are some final steps you need to take to complete the process and secure your financing.
-Therefore, it is important that you don’t take on any additional debts in the house hunting process.
-Getting pre-approved does not mean your rate is locked in yet.
+Therefore, it's important that you don’t take on any additional debts in the house-hunting process.
+Getting pre-approved doesn't mean your rate is locked in yet.

-Now that you have the home picked out and an offer agreed upon it’s time to submit your loan application.
+Now that you have the home picked out and an offer agreed upon, it’s time to submit your loan application.
 Your lender will need some additional documents.
-It’s important to be prompt and responsive during this process as to not cause any delays in your closing.
+It’s important to be prompt and responsive during this process to avoid causing any delays in your closing.

 apply for a home loan today